by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 The ancient Hebrews also knew that marriage is a civil arrangement and not a religious one.
 This is easily demonstrated by the circumstances surrounding their use of the ketubah, a prenuptial agreement specifying the groom’s responsibilities to the bride and outlining the disposition of property in case of divorce or the death of the husband.
 The key to understanding the civil – not religious – nature of the marriage contract is that a ketubah could be written by a woman, and women were forbidden to write religious documents.

 In medieval and early modern Europe, marriage was a legal contract and a civil status.
-Most marriages were common-law actions, in which there were no official ceremonies, just an acknowledgement that the couple was now joined and that witnesses observed their commitment.
+Most marriages were common-law actions, in which there were no official ceremonies, just an acknowledgement by the couple that they were now joined.
 When there were formal wedding ceremonies, they were not held in church, but outside one of the entry doors, after which the couple and their guests would go inside for a celebratory wedding Mass.
 Even when a priest officiated (not always the case), it was still a civil and essentially secular rite.

-As the church took more and more involvement in the everyday activities of its members, the sacrament of Holy Matrimony was established to add an official church imprimatur on the marriage.
+As the church took more and more involvement in the everyday activities of its members, Holy Matrimony was established to add an official church imprimatur on the marriage.
+Marriage officially became one of the seven Sacraments of the Roman Catholic Church at the Council of Trent in 1563.
 Nevertheless, the status of the relationship remained a legal and civil one, with the church merely adding its own endorsement.

 In the modern world, marriage is used for purposes other than the disposition of property when a marriage ends.
 Married couples may make end-of-life and other medical decisions when one or the other is incapacitated.
 Spousal immunity in criminal trials means that marriage partners may not be compelled to testify against one another.
 Insurance, inheritance, and child custody are further complexities.

 Thus it is clear that marriage is a legal relationship, and as such is subject to the requirements of the Constitution, particularly the Fourteenth Amendment.
-Since Ohio abolished common-law marriage in 1991, the only way to become married in Ohio is through a legal procedure, established in courts and public records of the State or county.
+Since Ohio (the State where I wrote this) abolished common-law marriage in 1991, the only way to become married in Ohio is through a legal procedure, established in courts and public records of the State or county.

 The sacrament of Holy Matrimony may be conferred in a church as a strictly religious ceremony, but it does not constitute a marriage unless the appropriate legal procedures are followed.
 Without legal approval, a marriage contract is invalid before the law, and the rights and responsibilities of spouses as delineated under marriages laws are not applicable.
 If you want a church wedding, by all means, have one and enjoy it, but it is not a legal marriage until it is recorded in conformity with State law.